This guide teaches traders about what a Momentum Indicator can do as a technical analysis tool.

 The Momentum indicator compares where the current price is in relation to where the price was in the past.

 The calculation of Momentum is quite simple (n is the number of periods the technical trader selects).
 The current price minus the price n-periods ago.

 In contrast, when the current price is lower than the price in the past, then the Momentum indicator is negative.

 Potential buy or shortsell entries are shown above in the chart.

-The crossing of the zero line implies that the price of the stock, future, or currency pair is reversing course, either by having bottomed out or by breaking out above recent highs; this is typically viewed as a bullish signal.
+The crossing of the zero line implies that the price of the stock, future, or currency pair is reversing course.
+Either by having bottomed out or by breaking out above recent highs; this is typically viewed as a bullish signal.

-Momentum Potential Sell Signal
+How to Spot a Potential Sell Signal

 A cross of the zero line can generally mean two things: the future, currency pair, or stock’s price has topped out and is reversing or that the price has broken below recent lows.

 Generally speaking the potential buy and sell signals discussed above are poor exits, either selling out of a long position or buying to cover a short position.